 The Early Training Project occurred in Murfreesboro, Tennessee from 1962 to 1964.
-Two waves of three to four year old children were randomly assigned to treated and control groups.
-The treated children attended preschool for 10 weeks during the summer, four hours per day.
+Two waves of 3- to 4-year-old children were randomly assigned to treated and control groups.
+The treated children attended preschool for 10 weeks during the summer, 4 hours per day.
 The program continued until the beginning of school, for a total of two to three summers of preschool.
 Children received positive reinforcement and participated in activities focusing on motivation and persistence in classes of four to five.
-They also received one 90 minute home visit per week for the program's duration.
+They also received one 90-minute home visit per week for the program's duration.

-The Early Training Project gathered data on 88 children.
-The study's control group consists of a local control group and a distal control group.
-Of the 88 children in the study, 61 lived in Murfreesboro, and 27 lived in another Tennessee town.
-The 61 children in Murfreesboro were randomly assigned to the treatment group with approximately two-thirds probability and the local control group with approximately one-third probability.
+The Early Training Project gathered data on 92 children.
+The study's control group consisted of a local control group and a distal control group.
+Of the 92 children in the study, 65 lived in Murfreesboro, and 27 lived in another Tennessee town.
+The 65 children in Murfreesboro were randomly assigned to the treatment group with approximately 2/3 probability and the local control group with approximately 1/3 probability.
 The 27 children in the distant town formed the distal control group.
-Since the children in the distal control group were not randomly assigned and their observable characteristics are not similar to the local control group (Anderson 2006), I drop them from the analysis.
-This choice results in a total sample of 65 - 44 treated children and 21 control children.
+Because the children in the distal control group were not randomly assigned and their observable characteristics were not similar to the local control group (Anderson 2006), they are dropped from the analysis.
+This choice resulted in a total sample of 65, 44 treated children and 21 control children.

-Early Training Project data come from three sources: interviews with subjects and parents, program administered tests, and school records.
-IQ tests were given annually from ages four through eight and at ages 10 and 17.
-Data on grade retention and high school enrollment comes from school records.
+Early Training Project data come from three sources: interviews with subjects and parents, program-administered tests, and school records.
+IQ tests were given annually from age 4 through 8 and at age 10 and 17.
+Data on grade retention and high school enrollment come from school records.
 Subject interviews provide data on post-high school education and economic outcomes.
 No crime data were collected.
-Attrition rates for most variables are below 10 percent, and females had virtually no attrition for many variables.
+Attrition rates for most variables were <10%, and females had virtually no attrition for many variables.